There is a Place for Limited Editions and Open Editions

-The series took off and the first goat image (Arlo) which I made in 2008 was my best selling image of all time with 9 months.
+The series took off, and the first goat image (Arlo) which I made in 2008 was my best selling image of all time with nine months.
 If I had limited the sales of this, and succeeding, goat images I would have lost a lot of income.

 And, Arlo is still a big hit.
 One gallery owner jokes that Arlo will pay for my retirement.
 I’ve included shots of Arlo from 2008 and Nash from 2010.
 I’m working on the 2011 edition to the herd.” — Jeffrey Stoner

 The limited editions side of the coin has a compelling rationale to it.

 One look at the work and success of Peter Lik attests to the fact that limited editions are far from moribund.
 The list of his galleries in top art town locations is impressive by any standards, but then so is his work.

 I had a long chat with Roger Laudy, the CEO and mastermind behind Image Wizards the other day.
 His company is the premier provider of fine art and fine art photography printed on aluminum.
 The results for the right images are nothing short of spectacular.
 Roger listened as I laid out my argument for why I believe in open editions:

 - I’m an artist advocate, and I don’t believe an artist should have to arbitrarily cap their income by limiting how many copies of their work get sold.

 - I believe most collectors will buy open editions as freely as limited, or that the upside on the open will exceed the loss on the limited.

 - In an age of digital printing where even lightly informed buyers understand there is no real limitation to a possible number of prints produced, it seems somewhat disingenuous to be selling limited editions.